dudung/soal/_posts/fi3201/2021-02-12-plot-sine-wave-png.md

 ## code for plotting
-To plot the function and save it in PNG format following code can be used
+To plot the function and save it in PNG format following code named `plot-sine-wave.py` can be used

 ```python
 #	Import necessary packages